 - If you have boots or other gear (such as pants, shirts, hats, gloves, pads, or packs) used in caves or mines outside of Craters of the Moon, please leave these items at home.
 This is to prevent the spread of white-nose syndrome, a fungal disease that is harmless to humans but fatal in bats.
 Anything that has ever been in any underground space cannot be worn or brought into the caves at Craters of the Moon, even if it has been washed or decontaminated.

 - Help protect bats by observing all closures.
 All caves in the park outside of Indian Tunnel and Dewdrop Cave are closed to the public.

 The caves are filled with snow during the long Idaho winter and slowly melt out in the spring.
 In a typical year, the cave entrances are not free of snow and ice until mid to late May.
 Check current conditions.
 The major dangers while exploring caves are rockfalls, falling, or getting lost.

 - Sturdy closed-toed shoes are a necessity for the difficult, uneven terrain of Craters' caves.

 - Long sleeves and pants keep you warm in chilly caves and help to protect you from scrapes on sharp lava rocks.
 Gloves and kneepads are recommended in difficult caves.

 - Each person should carry at least one flashlight or headlamp, but having extra light sources and batteries is strongly recommended.
 Three light sources per person is ideal.

 - Bring plenty of water.
-There is no shade on the trail to and from the caves and summer temperatures often exceed 80°F (27°C) above ground.
+There is no shade on the trail to and from the caves and summer temperatures can exceed 100°F (37°C) above ground at the Caves Area.

 Know the abilities of everyone in your group and don't push beyond anyone's limits.
 Children and seniors should be able to walk safely on their own.
 Caves are not appropriate places for infants.